Riverstone, Texas: Education

+Primary and secondary schools

 Riverstone is located entirely within the Fort Bend Independent School District (FBISD).
 Until 2016, Riverstone had no on site schools, with the community being zoned to areas outside the community.
 Early plans called for the construction of three elementary schools and an additional middle school.

 Anne McCormick Sullivan Elementary School opened in Riverstone in August 2016, making it Riverstone's first school.
 Its namesake was a firefighter who died in the Southwest Inn fire in 2013.
 Regarding elementary schools, other sections are zoned to Austin Parkway (First Colony, Sugar Land), Commonwealth (The Commonwealth, Sugar Land), and Settlers Way (Fist Colony, Sugar Land) elementary schools.
 Previously Schiff Elementary School in Sienna Plantation served the Stonebrook subdivision.
-Sonal Bhuchar Elementary School will open in 2023 as Riverstone's second consecutive on site school.
+Sonal Bhuchar Elementary School opened in 2023 as Riverstone's second consecutive on site school.

 First Colony Middle School in First Colony and Fort Settlement Middle School in Avalon serve Riverstone, with the former serving the east and the latter the west.
 Previously Baines Middle School in Sienna served the Stonebrook subdivision.

 Elkins High School in Missouri City serves all of Riverstone.
 Previously Clements High School in First Colony served some sections of Riverstone.

 In 2014 FBISD proposed rezoning portions of the community to First Colony Middle School from Fort Settlement Middle School, prompting some area parents to protest the plan.

+Colleges and universities

+The designated community college for areas in Sugar Land proper and the Sugar Land extraterritorial jurisdiction is Wharton County Junior College.

+The Texas Legislature specifies that the Houston Community College (HCC) boundary includes "the part of the Fort Bend Independent School District that is not located in the service area of the Wharton County Junior College District and that is adjacent to the Houston Community College System District."
+Wharton College's boundary within FBISD is defined only as the City of Sugar Land and the ETJ of Sugar Land, and part of Riverstone is in Missouri City proper and Missouri City ETJ.
+The Missouri City/Missouri City ETJ parts of Riverstone are in HCC.